 There’s no telling where you’ll go.

-Attending Tippie Gateway as a high school junior inspired Anibal Mares Marquez to reimagine his potential—from studying in Italy to landing a Big Four audit internship to helping underrepresented students see themselves in business.
+Attending Tippie Gateway as a high school junior inspired Anibal Mares Marquez to reimagine his potential—from studying in Italy to landing a Big Four audit internship to helping underrepresented or under-resourced student populations see themselves in business.

 The weeklong summer experience in Gateway gives high school juniors from backgrounds underrepresented in business the opportunity to live and study on campus and exposes them to different business career paths.